 2) Ditch caffeine & alcohol.
 We don’t love to suggest eliminating things from one’s diet, especially if they spark joy and contentment.
 We very much believe that everything can be a medicine in the right dose at the right time for the right person — including coffee and wine.
 But when sleep is suffering, it can be very powerful to take a break from caffeine and alcohol.
 This is because caffeine (1) produces an adrenal response which tires the adrenal glands and makes it harder for them to function properly (aka shut off when you need shut eye) and (2) reduces the sleep pressure that builds up naturally and enables deep and restful sleep.
 If this feels drastic to you and you’re nervous about it, you could switch from coffee to tea, reduce the amount you drink (ideally by at least 50%), ensure you drink caffeine with food, and/or cutting consumption after 9am.

 Although alcohol might relax you and make you drowsy, the type of sleep it induces is more like being under anesthesia than restful sleep.
 Alcohol prevents slow wave deep sleep that provides memory-boosting, creativity-inducing, sharpness-promoting benefits.
-Try sticking to water, herbal tea or seltzer + shrub.
+Try sticking to water, herbal tea (like our Tulsi Cinnamon Tea which is designed to support restful sleep) or seltzer + shrub.